-Six museums and six fascinating narratives retracing the history of their design, their construction, and their collections: the Conservatory and Botanical Gardens, the Museum of the Swiss Abroad, the International Red Cross and Red Crescent Museum, the Ariana Museum, the League of Nations Museum, the History of Science Museum.
+Five museums and fascinating narratives retracing the history of their design, their construction, and their collections: the Conservatory and Botanical Gardens, the International Red Cross and Red Crescent Museum, the Ariana Museum, the League of Nations Museum, the History of Science Museum.

 The museums along the walk are described in a user-friendly way.
 You can download the printable version of the Trail at the bottom of the page or listen to the audio guides below, which include a special interview with a representative from each institution that takes you to the heart of the collections.